NateEag/.emacs.d/readme.rst

 have suggested it seems to relate to persistent undo history or perhaps to working in version control repos, and certainly it seems to be more common for evil-mode users than others.
-I have turned off undo in region and undo tree's support for saving undo history to see if that helps.
+I have turned off undo in region and undo tree's support for saving undo history to see if that helps (as of 2018-11-05).

 I use `helm <http://emacs-helm.github.io/helm/>`__ to find files and commands quickly and easily. `helm-swoop